BA Music Performance and Industry Virtual Open Evening

 In the first year we will be based in Trinity Laban’s Faculty of Music, situated at King Charles Court at the Old Royal Naval College in Greenwich.

 Students will work alongside BMus students during CoLab and Electives.
-We anticipate that students from all programmes will socialise together, work together and seek further opportunities for collaboration.
+We anticipate that students from all programmes will socialise together, work together, and seek further opportunities for collaboration.

 Yes, Trinity Laban’s state of the art recording studio is being refurbished.
 All practice rooms and music writing rooms are linked by our state of the art DANTE studio networking system.

-Students on all the music programmes work with the Dance Faculty during CoLab and in extra-curricular activities in the first year.
+Students on all music programmes work with the Dance Faculty during CoLab and in extra-curricular activities in the first year.
 There are further options to work on dance projects throughout the programme.

 Yes.
 This is a core part of the programme and you will develop skills in recording, manipulating and mixing, using Ableton Live and Logic Pro.
 To get the most out of the programme, it is recommended that you own a laptop with some of these programmes installed.
 We are developing an award scheme to help students purchase equipment.